prisma/prisma/docs/relations.md

   - `NONE` (_default_): Set the field to `null`.
   - `CASCADE`: Also delete this entry.

+> **Note**: Cascading deletes are not yet implemented.
+You can track the progress of this feature in this [GitHub issue](https://github.com/prisma/prisma2/issues/267).

 ## 1:1

 The return value on both sides is a nullable single value.
 Prisma prevents accidentally storing multiple records in the relation.